Spain - Picos de Europa Mountains

 Picos de Europa Mountains, North Spain

-The incredible Picos de Europa Mountains are situated about 110 km southwest of Santander.
-If you have never heard of them before, they are similar in character to The Dolomites in Italy - although somewhat different of course!
-In mid to late June, the wild mountain flora will be at its very best and the steep hay meadows are crammed full of beautiful flowers, un-touched by agricultural chemicals.
+The incredible Picos de Europa Mountains are situated about 110 km south west of Santander.
+If you have never heard of them before, they are similar in character to The Dolomites in Italy – although somewhat different of course!
+In mid to late June, the wild mountain flora will be at its very best and the steep hay meadows are crammed full of beautiful flowers, untouched for centuries by agricultural chemicals.

 The main ranges are of white/pink limestone and are very abrupt.
 High peaks (up to 2650m/8500 ft) are interspersed with deep beech, chestnut and oak-forested valleys, with lovely little villages, where centuries old farming methods are still practised.

-Here, you can find (and hike through) one of the deepest gorges in the world - deeper even than The Grand Canyon!
+Here, you can hike through one of the deepest canyons in the world – The Cares Gorge, deeper even than The Grand Canyon!

 Nearby are other spectacular ranges (Cantabrian Mountains) within easy striking distance, where we can also hike and experience unusual landscapes of conglomerate and schist, as well as limestone.